 6. A word about ‘genuine’ savings

-If you have any questions at all about your eligibility for getting a home loan then talk to us.
-We are here especially to help people who don’t meet a traditional banks’ criteria.
-If you’d like to know more have a chat to one of our Lending Specialists on 13 73 77 or contact your Pepper Money broker.
+Have any questions at all about your eligibility for getting a home loan?
+Then talk to us.
+We are here to help people who don’t meet a traditional banks’ criteria.
+If you’d like to know more have a chat to one of our Lending Specialists on 137 377 or contact your Pepper Money broker.
 They’re there to help.